 - GRE scores.
 Note: For Fall 22 admission review the GRE is being waived.

-- At least 2 letters of recommendation from faculty in the Department of Communication.
+- At least 2 letters of recommendation from faculty in the College of Communication Arts and Sciences.

 - A resume.

 - An approved program of study for the M.A. degree at the time of admission.

 - It is recommended that students complete a special topic course in the areas of health and risk communication through COM 399 Special Topics or a campaign focused course in the college such as ADV 486, COM 475, or ADV 430.